paramatinnovation/python-Mood-logger/README.md

 This project wasn't just about Python — it was about rebuilding discipline, confidence, and clarity.
 Logging moods felt like a small but symbolic act of taking ownership over time and self-awareness.
 It also helped refine CLI skills, string parsing, and input validation in a personal way.

-> _"Sometimes, the best tool you build is the one that understands you."_ — HonestGPT
+> _"Sometimes, the best tool you build is the one that understands you.” _ — Param

 ---

 ## ✅ Future Plans

-- Add support for mood tags (e.g. `--tags grateful,focused`)
+- Add support for mood tags (e.g. `--tags grateful, focused`)
 - Export filtered data to JSON or Markdown
 - Weekly mood summaries (analytics)
 - GUI version with Tkinter or Streamlit